-We added a puppy to our family last fall and even though we have owned dogs for many years, we have never had a young puppy.
+We added a puppy to our family in the Fall of 2016 and even though we have owned dogs for many years, we have never had a young puppy.
 We got our dachshund Zoey at 6 months and by then she had outgrown many of her young puppy traits.
 We came into our puppy through close friends whose Golden Retriever we had loved for many years.
 We had always said we would want one of his puppies and since their neighbor’s Giant Schnauzer had gotten out just at the right time the opportunity presented itself.

 Adding a puppy with two young children, a teenager heading off to college in a year and without a fenced yard was a slightly crazy decision on our part but we decided to take the plunge and he is a member of the family now.

 He was tiny and he was cute and he slept through the night in his crate from the very beginning with no accidents.
 Zoey our temperamental dachshund that does not like any other dogs took to him immediately.
 That being said there were many crazy days when George’s high energy lead to some less desirable behaviors.
 Here are five things that we discovered along that way that helped immensely.